I am a user experience (UX) designer and a musician.

 I’ve studied a variety of things, including psychology, law, international relations, classical music, computer science and astronomy.
 UX turned out to be a serendipitious combination of a number of things that I love including people, psychology, creative design and careful, logical problem-solving.

 My most recent venture into academia involved an M.Phil. in IT from the University of Cape Town, specialising in Human-Computer Interaction, under the late Gary Marsden.
-I have worked as a professional musician, an author, a typesetter, a project manager and a front-end developer but UX design is where my real enthusiasm lies.
-I current work for Pearson: the world’s largest education company and publishing house.
+I have worked as a professional musician, an author, a typesetter, a project manager and a front-end developer, but UX design and music are where my real enthusiasm lies.

 When I’m not drawing paper prototypes and grumbling about bad UX on Twitter, I walk in the mountains with my dogs, drink wine and watch too much Netflix.

-- Software I love: GVim, GitHub, LaTeX, GarageBand, Dropbox and Google Drive.
+- Software I love: GVim, GitHub, LaTeX, GarageBand and Google Drive.

 - Markup languages I can write in my sleep: HTML5, CSS3, XML